African dance: Modern dances

 Afrofusion is a dance style concept introduced by South African choreographer-dancer Sylvia Glasser known as Magogo in the 1970s.
 The Sylvia Glasser Contemporary Dance Group was established by Glasser in 1971.
-Sylvia Glasser's protégés consist of international contemporary dance household names, namely Gregory Maqoma and Vincent Mantsoe.
-Mantsoe was a part of the earliest groups which performed Glasser's historic "San trance" dancing work, Transformations.
+Sylvia Glasser's protégés consist of international contemporary dance household names including Gregory Maqoma and Vincent Mantsoe.
+Mantsoe was a part of the earliest groups who performed Glasser's historic "San trance" dancing work, Transformations.
 Afro fusion gained mainstream popularity in African countries such as Namibia and Zambia.
 Somatic techniques for instance Alexander Technique and release were refined and commixed with African dance styles including pantsula and kwassa kwassa resulting in the hybrid dance style.

 American choreographer and dancer Chuck Davis is thought to be most recognized for formally introducing African dance styles and traditions on a professional level to America.
 The DanceAfrica festival founded in 1977 influenced many other cities to partake in African dance culture, it also presents and celebrates African dancers.

-In the 21st century African dances became more globally popularized, modern, vast as well as diverse resulting in the dance genre being largely referred to as afro dance sometimes spelled afro-dance, instead of particularly, "African dance".
-Popular modern afro-dance styles performed via diverse usage such as in music videos and Grammy Awards performances.
-These internationally popularized afro-dances are inclusive of however not limited to kwassa kwassa, vosho, kizomba, jaiva, azonto, pantsula, gwara gwara, skwelewu, bhenga, shaku shaku, s'bujwa, amapiano dances and so forth.
+In the 21st century African dances became more globally popularized, modern, vast and diverse resulting in the dance genre being largely referred to as afro dance sometimes spelled afro-dance, instead of "African dance".
+Popular modern afro-dance styles are performed via diverse usage such as in music videos and Grammy Awards performances.
+These internationally popularized afro-dances include, but are not limited to kwassa kwassa, vosho, kizomba, jaiva, azonto, pantsula, gwara gwara, skwelewu, bhenga, shaku shaku, s'bujwa, amapiano dances and so forth.